Research and Collaboration

 AMBA’s Research and Insight Centre provides thought leadership and understanding to the global Business School and wider business community.
 This includes Deans, senior Business School professionals, MBA students and graduates, employers and senior business managers.

-We regularly explore their understanding and knowledge on key issues, the latest trends and future thinking within business management.
+We regularly harness their understanding and knowledge of key issues, the latest trends and future thinking within business management.

-AMBA would utilise its dedicated communications team to ensure the study maximises its reach and impact.
+Should you choose to work with us, AMBA will utilise its dedicated communications team to ensure the study maximises its reach and impact.
 We could also explore further ways to project the research to target audiences.

 Key data collection steps

-Quantitative research is useful for generating robust datasets which provides understanding on the strength of perceptions, range of experiences and views on the
+Quantitative research is useful for generating robust datasets that provide an understanding of the strength of perceptions, range of experiences, and views on the past and future.

-Qualitative research can provide deeper understanding, with participants offering context and explanation behind their perspective.
+Qualitative research can provide a deeper understanding, with participants offering context and explanations behind their perspectives.
 It looks to provide insight into the ‘why’.

-We would design a bespoke methodology for each research project, defined by its individual objectives.
+We will design a bespoke methodology for each research project, defined by its individual objectives.

 1. Agree approach

-Following an initial brief or conversation, AMBA would provide a proposal document for research partners that would include a note on key research objectives, topics, methodology, timings and price.
-Once this document is agreed we can run a research project according to the outlined specification
+Following an initial brief or conversation, AMBA will provide a proposal document for research partners.
+This will include a note on key research objectives, topics, methodology, timings and price.
+Once this document is agreed upon, we can then run a research project according to the outlined specification.

 2. Questionnaire design

-AMBA would design a high-quality questionnaire, taking question structures which have been cognitively tested to ensure they produce unbiased and unambiguous responses.
-AMBA’s Research and Insight Manager, has extensive experience in producing questionnaires which deliver robust metrics across a range of measurements and topics.
+AMBA will design a high-quality questionnaire, taking question structures that have been cognitively tested to ensure they produce unbiased and unambiguous responses.
+AMBA’s Research and Insight Manager has extensive experience in producing questionnaires that deliver robust metrics across a range of measurements and topics.

 3. Conducting quantitative fieldwork

-Depending on the topic and nature of the research we might recommend a small participation incentive such as entry into a prize draw, a charitable donation made by AMBA or a non-financial incentive such as the opportunity to write in AMBA’s Business Impact hub.
+Depending on the topic and nature of the research, we may recommend a small participation incentive such as entry into a prize draw, a charitable donation made by AMBA, or a non-financial incentive such as the opportunity to write in AMBA’s Business Impact hub.

 4. Conducting qualitative fieldwork

-Qualitative research would typically be conducted following a quantitative study.
+Qualitative research is typically conducted following a quantitative study.
 For example, online survey participants could be asked whether they would like to take part in a further discussion where we would expand on the survey themes.
-AMBA would design a ‘topic guide’ to form the basis of interviews.
-This would contain some standardised open questions, along with prompts to delve more deeply.
+AMBA will design a ‘topic guide’ to form the basis of interviews.
+This contains standardised open questions, along with prompts to delve more deeply.

-AMBA would typically conduct the interviews within a month of the quantitative study.
-Interviews would normally be conducted over the telephone by AMBA, recorded and would last 30-45 minutes.
-As with the quantitative research we may have to explore incentivising participants depending on the audience and topics.
+AMBA will typically conduct the interviews within a month of the quantitative study.
+Interviews normally take place over the telephone by AMBA, would be recorded, and would last 30-45 minutes.
+As with our quantitative research, we may need to explore incentivising participants depending on the audience and topics.

-There are three core ways in which research partners can collaborate on a research project with AMBA.
+There are three core ways in which research partners can collaborate on a project with AMBA.